-\textbf{Model Compatibility.} Since \ours~shares a similar architecture with recent SOTA reconstruction models, such as 3R-based frameworks~\cite{wang2024dust3r, leroy2024mast3r, tang2025mvdust3r} and VGGT~\cite{wang2025vggt}, we adopt their architecture details to ensure compatibility.
+\textbf{Model Compatibility.} Since \ours{} shares a similar architecture with recent reconstruction models, including 3R-based frameworks~\cite{wang2024dust3r,leroy2024mast3r,tang2025mvdust3r} and VGGT~\cite{wang2025vggt}, we adopt their designs to ensure compatibility.
 Specifically, we equip their decoders with masked attention to regulate cross-view information flow.
-For VGGT, we further incorporate an additional Gaussian parameter head while preserving the original implementations for other components.
-For 3R-based methods, we employ the multi-view extension of MASt3R~\cite{leroy2024mast3r} (as used in~\cite{huang2025spfsplat, huang2025spfsplatv2, ye2025noposplat}) and integrate additional depth, Gaussian parameter, and camera prediction heads.
-The camera head used for MASt3R is implemented as a lightweight 3-layer MLP, which parameterizes rotation using 6D representations~\cite{zhou2019continuity} and translation using four homogeneous coordinates.
+For VGGT, we add a Gaussian parameter head while retaining all other components.
+For 3R-based models, we build upon the multi-view extension of MASt3R~\cite{leroy2024mast3r}, following~\cite{huang2025spfsplat,huang2025spfsplatv2,ye2025noposplat}, and add depth, Gaussian parameter, and camera prediction heads.
+The camera head is implemented as a lightweight three-layer MLP that predicts rotation using a 6D representation~\cite{zhou2019continuity} and translation using four homogeneous coordinates.

-Since intrinsics are often available from camera sensor metadata, we also study a model variant with known intrinsics in Sec.~\ref{sec:results_with_priors}, to explicitly incorporate calibration information and reduce scale ambiguity.
-In this variant, each view’s camera intrinsics are embedded via a linear layer and concatenated with the camera token and encoder tokens before being fed to the decoder.
+Since camera intrinsics are often available from sensor metadata, we also study a variant with known intrinsics in Sec.~\ref{sec:results_with_priors} to reduce scale ambiguity.
+In this variant, intrinsics are embedded through a linear layer and concatenated with the camera and encoder tokens before decoding.